 Along with a real foods diet, consider including the following:

 - Maca Root: (Like this) Maca is a cruciferous root found growing in the high regions of Peru and has been cultivated for about two thousand years.
 It has been traditionally and is currently used as a food.
 The Peruvians believe it gives strength and endurance, enhances ones fertility, and supports pregnancies and menstruation.
 (Learn more)

-- Magnesium and Calcium: These two minerals reduce muscle soreness.
+- Magnesium and Calcium: These two minerals reduce muscle soreness, which make them an obvious contender for tried and true natural menstrual cramp relief.
 Although it can take time for you to see a noticeable effect.
 Research also suggest that getting 1,200 milligrams of calcium a day can help lessen many menstrual symptoms.
 Raw milk is a great source of minerals (and also useful in helping your body absorb minerals, too.)
 (I personally adore using this magnesium spray as a natural magnesium supplement.)
 (5)

 - Fatty fish: Fish that contain Omega 3 fatty acids not only help a woman’s heart health it also contains an anti-inflammatory effect that can help with cramps as well as bloating.
 (6)